tcassar/daily-mail-scrape/README.md

 # Scraping the Daily Mail

-Sometimes you want some proper new (said with heavy sarcasm).
-So why not turn to the Daily Mail?
+Sometimes you want some proper news.
+So why not turn to the Daily Mail (said with **heavy** sarcasm)?

 Often more cogent than the published articles are the things said in the comments.
 Use this (slightly unstable) tool to scrape the comments under any daily mail article